kailash-manasarovar/statement/docs/timeline/2026/june.md

 - I can see no hope at all for anyone if women, children, and babies are to be sacrificed at the altars of porn which are wholly protected by our elected governments and police services.
 - It's difficult to know what to do.
 - I thought I might just go and volunteer for the rest of my life at orphanages in India maybe, something like that.
-- I don't think the world has had enough horror to make it ready for healing and we're all too worshipful of the penis and it's mighty owners.
+- I don't think the world has had enough horror to make it ready for healing and we're all too worshipful of the penis and its mighty pip-squeak owners.
-- My guess is there's a million years more to go before anyone's truly had enough of this hellscape.
+- My guess is there's at least a million years more to go before anyone's truly had enough of this hellscape.
 - Perhaps God's Presence's removal of the Y chromosome will sort it all out.
 I expect so.
 - My view is that the *queer* business ensured everyone's total OK'ness about the sexualization of minors and it is my view that this was a very intentional weapon forged against the West with the help of the gitano manipulators making money off the caliphate's oil barons since 2012 and earlier.
-- My view is that the Islamicists know very well the arrogance of the West and it's adherents' inability to admit being tricked in this way, to it's continued detriment.
+- My view is that the Islamicists know very well the arrogance of the West and it's adherents' inability to admit to being tricked in this way, to it's continued detriment.
 - Very smart indeed from the Islamicists, and supported by their terrified attitudes towards their own women and children, hiding them away from everything, just in case the same might happen to them...
 I guess.

 ## I am Rohini